 Portmeirion, Gwynedd, Wales

 If you didn’t know any better, you could easily think that Portmeirion was an idyllic town in the Italian Riviera.
 The rainbow-coloured palaces were built in the twentieth century on the edge of Snowdonia national park.
-And fun fact, they were designed as a mock-Italian village.
+Fun fact, they were designed as a mock-Italian village.

 St Michael’s Mount, Cornwall